lhao03/lhao03.github.io/content/blog/papers/compsci/critical/computer-on-fire.md

 # 5

 # 6 Sexism is a feature, not a bug
-{{ quote(text="As Safiya Noble has shown, existing problems become entrenched and magnified by profit-­seeking technologies masquerading as neutral public resources.", author="Mar Hicks", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"
+{{ quote(text="As Safiya Noble has shown, existing problems become entrenched and magnified by profit-seeking technologies masquerading as neutral public resources.", author="Mar Hicks", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"